- Well suited for light deburring of brass and aluminum parts

 Plastic tumbling media slowly but effectively rub-off on workpieces.

 Because of this, they don’t damage the soft, fragile workpieces that they work on.

 Because of their slow finishing action, plastic tumbling media do not wear out easily!

-If used appropriately, you can be guaranteed of a very long period of usage.
+If used appropriately, you can be guaranteed a very long period of usage.

-15. How long does a typical plastic tumbling media last for?
+15. How long does a typical plastic tumbling media last?

 There is no standard length of time that plastic tumbling media are expected to last before replacement.

 As with all other industrial elements, it depends on the frequency of usage.

 So, when you frequently use plastic media to finish parts, it’ll quickly reduce in size and efficacy.

 So, when you start noticing a huge reduction in media sizes and or they start wedging themselves in workpiece holes, the time of replacement is very near.